ClassicPress/dev-workflows/README.md

 The following info applies to plugins and themes that are submitted to and listed in the [CP Directory](https://directory.classicpress.net/).

 This workflow creates a properly crafted ZIP file and attaches this file to your release.
-You can also add a ZIP file (that contains your plugin or theme) from elsewhere, as long as it has the same name structure as explained below.
+You can also add a ZIP file (that contains your plugin or theme) from elsewhere, as long as it has the same name format as explained below.

 The ZIP file will be called `<REPOSITORY-NAME>-<REF-NAME>.zip` (example: `doit-v9.0.5.zip`) and include a folder called `<REPOSITORY-NAME>` (example: `doit`).